koraykoca/Python-Notes-Tips/README.md

 ```

 * def __ len __ (self): with this function definition, we can use len(class_instance).

+Objects that have a len() will be falsy when the result of len() is 0.
+It doesn’t matter if they’re lists, tuples, sets, strings, or byte strings.

 * def __ getitem __ (self, key): to support indexing for our object.